makenneth/letspaint.it/README.md

 # letspaint.it
 Users all over the world can all paint together.
-Each user is allowed to submit once every 30 seconds.
-(Not enforced yet.)
+Each user is allowed to submit once every second.

 # Stack
 - Go (Reverse Proxy Server(for fun), API Server, and Websocket)